The Course Catalogue of all of the courses taught within the Toronto School of Theology (TST) federation is available on this website.

 Some courses have a limited enrolment or special enrolment instructions which are stated in the course description.
 Professors are entitled to set separate maximum (MAX) enrolment limits for basic and advanced degree enrolment in 3000/6000 level courses.
 If no specific enrolment limits are shown for AD students, the one stated in the course description will apply only to basic degree students.
 If a minimum (MIN) enrolment is indicated, an instructor/college may decide to cancel a course in which this limit has not been reached.
 Any students who are enrolled in a course which is cancelled will be notified.

 Academic and incidental fees are assessed by the ROSI system.
 A student’s account status may be viewed on the ROSI system.
-Information on how to pay fees can be found on the U of T Students Accounts website.
+Information on how to pay fees can be found on the University of Toronto Students Accounts website.